Stevinson/vectorai/README.md

 * This has only been tested on Mac - though Docker should provide some level of interoperability
 * The implementation has been tested on mnist and cifar10 datasets with a focus on the infrastructure.
 No effort has been made to optimise the classification performance.
+* Google Pub/Sub is hard-coded to a particular project to which you will need the credentials .json file

 ## Setup Instructions